mthvedt/qarth/README.md

 (def service (oauth/build conf))
 ```

-In fact, this is exactly how
+This is how
 [Facebook](https://github.com/mthvedt/qarth/blob/master/src/qarth/impl/facebook.clj)
 and [Github](https://github.com/mthvedt/qarth/blob/master/src/qarth/impl/github.clj)
 are implemented.

 You can also override individual multimethods, as seen in the
 [Google](https://github.com/mthvedt/qarth/blob/master/src/qarth/impl/google.clj)
-implementation (which uses JSON and JWTs instead of form encoding).
+implementation, which uses JSON and JWTs instead of form encoding in the responses.

-Many useful fns can be found in qarth.oauth.lib [TODO LINK].
+Useful fns for implemetnations can be found in [qarth.oauth.lib](https://mthvedt.github.io/qarth/doc/codox/qarth.oauth.lib.html).

-[2] The OAuth2 spec specifies JSON-encoded responses.
+† The OAuth v2 spec specifies JSON-encoded responses.
 However,
 it seems to be routine not to follow that part of the spec.

 ### Using Scribe